 Remove the stalks from the cauliflower, cut into large pieces and place in a food processor and process until the texture of coarse couscous.
 Do not over process.
 Set aside.

-In the meantime, heat the oil and add in the cinnamon, green cardamoms and cloves.
 Add in the onions and cook the onions for about 7 to 10 minutes, until the onions are wilted and begin to turn a pale golden color.
 Add the bay leaf and garlic and stir.

 Add in the cauliflower and thoroughly mix.
 Stir occasionally and cook for about 15 min until cauliflower is cooked and not wet.
 Add in peas and carrots.
 Salt to taste.